 Hello, my name is Arnas Stuopelis.
 I am the CEO of Hostinger, and I would like to tell you a very personal story about why we use a particular method adapted from Montessori schools in our peer review system.

-Then I remembered my school days, and how the Montessori method would gradually introduce new children to our group to help them learn and adapt to their new surroundings.
-Instead of placing all the newbies together, they would be placed one-by-one in a group of children who had been attending the school for a longer time.
+Then I remembered my school days, and how the Montessori method was used to gradually introduce new children to our group to help them learn and adapt to their new surroundings.
+Instead of placing all the newbies together, they would be placed one by one in a group of children who had been attending the school for a longer time.

-In order to fix the problem we encountered during the initial roll-out of our peer review, it made sense to build the peer review system on the progressive introduction model I encountered at school.
+In order to fix the problems we encountered during the initial rollout of the peer review, it made sense to build the peer review system based on the progressive introduction model I encountered at school.
 We scrapped the idea of grouping 100 colleagues together to provide feedback on each other, and initially trained just three with the necessary skills required to carry out effective peer reviews.

 If you have also tried an alternative learning method in improving your business, we would love to hear from you!

-Thanks for listening!
+Thanks for reading!